ESP32 — ESP-IDF v6

 # Expected: /dev/cu.usbserial-0001 or /dev/cu.SLAB_USBtoUART

-Step 7 — Build and Flash the Hello World Project
+Step 7 — Build Your First Project

 shell